-This review was last updated in February 2026.
-Pricing and features reflect publicly available information at the time of writing.
+This review was last updated on March 31, 2026.
+All pricing, features, and capability comparisons reflect publicly available information at the time of writing.

 What Is Freed AI?